01 November, 2010 | (01 hr)

 Edward B. Rust Jr.

-Edward B. Rust Jr. is the retired chairman of the board of State Farm Mutual® Automobile Insurance Company, a position he held for 30 years.
+Edward B. Rust Jr. is chairman emeritus of the board of State Farm Mutual® Automobile Insurance Company, a position he held for 30 years.
 Rust previously served as president and chief executive officer in 1985, and chairman in 1987.

-During his 30-year span of leadership, State Farm...Full Bio
+During his 30-year span of leadership, State Fa...Full Bio

 Jonathan Spector is president and CEO of The Conference Board, Inc., the most widely cited private source of business intelligence.
 The Conference Board convenes thousands of executives annually in council, conference, and meeting programs, and publishes the Consumer Confidence Index®, T...Full Bio